philippschwemberger/commander-in-tweet/README.md

-# commander-in-tweet
+# commander-in-tweet (Beta release)
 browser game built with node.js and pixi.js using the twitter API

 requirements: node.js installed

 if you haven't already, download it here: https://nodejs.org/en/download/

-current project status:

-writing tweets to the browser window
+How to install:

 1.) clone or download the repository

-2.) $ cd to this folder
+2.) unzip and navigate to the downloaded folder (make sure you are in the folder with README.md in it) via the terminal or your favorite cmd-line: $ cd 'pathOfFolder'  or  > cd 'pathOfFolder'

 3.) $ npm install  (this installs the packages in the "dependencies" of package.json)

-4a.) $ node getTwitterFeed.js  -> this will log all incoming tweets to your console 4b.) $ node server.js -> this will log all incoming tweets to your brwoser window (http://localhost:8080)
+4.) $ node server.js -> this will start the server program.

+5.) go to your browser and type in http://localhost:8080

+CONGRATULATIONS!
+Now you are the commander-in-tweet.